 How Do You Make The Flush Stronger?

 There are multiple ways to make your toilet flush stronger without hiring a professional.
 Only a basic amount of experience is needed to complete any of these modifications.
-Of course, some of these mods can only be done on specific types of toilets, usually gravity-feed models.
-Pressure-assisted toilets will have completely different makeups and are already maximized for top flushing power.
+Of course, some of these mods can only be done on specific types of toilets, usually a good gravity-feed toilet.
+While pressure-assisted toilets will have completely different makeups and are already maximized for top flushing power.

 If your toilet is older, check to see whether something is partially clogging it.
 Similarly, how quickly your bathroom sink gets rid of water depends on the buildup of shaving cream and toothpaste over the years; water that used to go down quickly now takes its time.
 The bathroom sink isn’t fully clogged, it’s only partially clogged.
 The gunk that is sticking to the pipes has to be cleared out before the sink will suck down water like it is new.
 With a toilet, you can find out if it is clogged by pouring a gallon of water into the bowl.
 If it struggles to flush, then you have a partial clog.
 Use a plunger or snake to clear the pipes.